thaoto22/CS361-Microservice/README.md

      - Writes the processed results into `receive.txt`.

 6. **Retrieve Processed Data**
    - The main program reads `receive.txt` to extract and use the prioritized task list.

+### UML Diagram

 ![Blank diagram](https://github.com/user-attachments/assets/8a29680e-20fd-4334-b395-761ae01725ae)